jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 <h2>Upgrading skills:</h2>

 I hadn't used GraphQL for a while.
 And I had never had the opportunity to use it with Vue.js.
-So I had to upgrading my skills and look for good practices.
+So I had to upgrade my skills and look for good practices.
 Apollo seemed to fit the needs, and a special version for Vue.js exists.
-Its use in my code can certainly be optimized and follow best practices, but it still works.
+Its use in my code can certainly be optimized and follow the best practices, but it still works.
 With more time, I intend to explore this point further.